 Lewis College of Business Committee Structure

-Dean’s Cabinet (DC): The Dean’s Cabinet consists of the Dean of the Lewis College of Business, Brad D. Smith Schools of Business, the Associate Dean for Academic Programs, the Associate Dean for Accreditation and Strategic Initiatives and the department chairs.
-The Dean’s Cabinet is the senior leadership team of the college that works closely with the dean, the college advisory board, and university leadership to provide advice, develop and implement college-wide initiatives, and oversee operations of the college.
+Dean’s Cabinet (DC): The Dean’s Cabinet consists of the Dean of the Lewis College of Business, Brad D. Smith Schools of Business, the Associate Dean for Academic Programs, the Associate Dean for Accreditation and Strategic Initiatives, and department chairs.
+The Dean’s Cabinet is the senior leadership team of the college that works closely with the Dean, the college advisory board, and university leadership to provide advice, develop and implement college-wide initiatives, and oversee operations of the college.
 The Dean’s Cabinet meets approximately every other week during the academic year, and during the summer if needed.

 The Extended Dean’s Cabinet (EC): The Dean’s Extended Cabinet consists of the Dean’s Cabinet members, graduate program directors and coordinators, the College’s Associate Director of Graduate Programs, the Director of Undergraduate Student Services, and the Director of Stakeholder Engagement.
 The Extended Cabinet provides a broader perspective in developing and implementing college-wide initiatives.
 The Extended Cabinet meets approximately every other week during the academic year.

 The faculty of each department elect their representatives for all standing committees listed below on an annual basis.
 Faculty may serve a maximum of 4 consecutive years on a standing committee starting the 2017-18 academic year.
 The members of each standing committee will hold an election for the chair of their committee and provide the deans a recommendation.
 The deans’ office has the right to reject the nominated chair and request the committee to nominate another committee member.

 Research & Scholarly Activities Committee: (2 faculty per division) Ex officio: Associate Dean for Accreditation and Strategic Initiatives.